%20Clone%20with%20Adalo.jpg)

 Step 2: Choose the Right Adalo Plan for Your Threads Clone

 Adalo offers tiered pricing based on your needs.
-Pricing as of 2024; verify current rates on Adalo's pricing page.
+Pricing as of 2026; verify current rates on Adalo's pricing page.
+All paid plans now include unlimited usage—no bill shock from App Actions or usage-based charges.

 Free Plan ($0/month):